 Through his company SpaceX, Musk opened a competition to college teams to develop Hyperloop pod designs.
 Align Production Systems was approached by several universities to help with implementing Air Caster technology into their pod designs.

-The Airfloat-powered Hyperloop pods feature air casters on the underside of the pod which allow it to hover on the guide rail.
+The Airfloat-powered Hyperloop pods feature air casters on the underside of the pod which allows it to hover on the guide rail.
 We worked with teams Texas Guadaloop and Team Waterloop to develop working pods that run using Air Caster technology.

 How It Works

-The air casters are inflated using on-board com-pressed air, allowing the pods to hover on the air film so they can be rapidly accelerated through the Hyperloop test track thanks to minimal friction with the guide rail.
+The air casters are inflated using on-board compressed air, allowing the pods to hover on the air film so they can be rapidly accelerated through the Hyperloop test track thanks to minimal friction with the guide rail.